 Video quality is the degree at which a given video suits the end-user's expectations.
 It is therefore a subjective notion.
 The proof is that a given video, viewed in the same conditions by different observers, can be judged very differently by these observers.
-One observer could say that the video quality is good while another one could say that the video quality is bad, and both would be right: because it depends on the video quality they expect and on the video quality they're used to have.
+One observer could say that the video quality is good while another one could say that the video quality is bad, and both could be right: because it depends on the video quality they expect and on the video quality they're used to have.

 Video quality can be expressed using another way: indeed, video quality can be measured by measuring visual annoyance because visual annoyance is often a bit easier to evaluate than video quality.
 Visual annoyance represents the level of difficulty you meet when trying to perform a given task (from "simple comfort" to face expressions detection or object recognition) in presence of video distortions (like encoding artifacts or decoding errors due to packets loss during transmission).